Fort McMurray West 500 kV Transmission Project

 ** The AESO long term planning estimate for this project was Cdn $1.8 billion +/- 50% and included construction costs only.

-Alberta PowerLine Limited Partnership – a partnership between Alberta-based Canadian Utilities Limited (an ATCO company) and United States-based Quanta Capital Solutions, Inc. - was awarded the contract for the Fort McMurray West 500 kV Transmission Project in December of 2014.
+Alberta PowerLine Limited Partnership – a partnership between Alberta-based Canadian Utilities Limited (an ATCO company) and United States-based Quanta Capital Solutions, Inc. - was awarded the contract for the Fort McMurray West 500 kV Transmission Project in December of 2014 and the line was energized on March 28, 2019.
 Information about Alberta PowerLine Limited Partnership can be found on their website.

 The AESO launched the Request for Expressions of Interest for the Fort McMurray West 500 kV Transmission Project (FMW) in May of 2013.
 The AESO’s competition attracted companies from across the globe.